PrestaShop/PrestaShop/tests/E2E/README.md

 ### Launch selenium-standalone

-Then you have to lunch selenium-standalone
+Then you have to launch selenium-standalone
 ```
 ➜  npm run start-selenium
 ```